 Energy Storage and Transport

 Looking to buy an electric car?
 Or a hydrogen powered car?
-Battery technology is advancing thanks to new materials that can store electrical charge at higher densities, giving them a longer lifespan because they can be recharged more times, and hold their charges longer as they age.
+Battery technology is advancing thanks to new materials that can store electrical charge at higher densities, giving them a longer lifespan because they can be rechared more times, and hold their charges longer as they age.
 Similarly, new materials for hydrogen storage may one day supply cars with sufficient amounts of hydrogen fuel without a high risk of explosion.
-Adding a thermoelectric device to your car’s exhaust system would also mean conversion of otherwise wasted heat into usable electricity for the battery.

-- Smaller, Cheaper Solar Cells?
-Parag Banergee, a MSE graduate student, is developing more cost-effective energy storage devices that could make products like solar panels available to more people.
+Smaller, Cheaper Solar Cells?
+Parag Banergee, a former MSE graduate student, is developing more cost-effective energy storage devices that could make products like solar panels available to more people.
 More »